Buy-side vs sell-side M&A: Definitions and best practices

 Sell-side

-The sell side of the transaction is represented by the selling company itself and other outside specialists that help with the selling process and comprise the sell-side team.
-The sell side of the deal is all about advertising, generating interest, and attracting potential buyers.
+The sell side of the transaction is represented by the selling company itself and other outside specialists that help with the selling process, making up the sell-side team.
+The sell-side of the deal is all about advertising, generating interest, and attracting potential buyers.

 Motivation

-The main goal of the sell side in the M&A process is to successfully sell securities, business, or its assets.
+The main goal of the sell-side in the M&A process is to successfully sell securities, a business, or its assets.

-The selling company hires outside specialists who help them with advertising and advising on every step of the selling process so that the seller gets the best deal possible.
+The selling company hires outside specialists who help it with advertising and advising on every step of the selling process so that the seller gets the best deal possible.

 Organizational structure